 Finally, though, there does exist technology in the form of tutorial creation systems which can in fact measure how well students are absorbing material, and deduce there they are having trouble.
 They can even try to a certain level to remedy the problem themselves by teaching the student.
 These systems are probably your best bet, but none of these is going to be free.

-So, employee training effectiveness is a little bit of a fickle metric to measure, but with a keen eye for people and causality, or with the aid of brilliant new software, it is no longer impossible.
+So, employee training effectiveness is a little bit of a fickle metric to measure, but with a keen eye for people and causality, or with the aid of brilliant new employee training tracking software, it is no longer impossible.
 Makes you wonder what else will stop being impossible in the future, doesn’t it?